Campus and community support and resources

-SMU Police provide crime prevention education to student groups, and are
+SMU Police provide crime prevention education and self-defense training to student groups and are

 available upon request; 214-768-3333.

-Giddy-Up offers free rides on campus from 7 p.m. to 3 a.m. daily; call
+Giddy-Up offers free rides on campus from 7 p.m. to 3 a.m. during the

-SMU Rides provides service 24 hours a day with an SMU ID; the full cost
+SMU Rides provides rides off and on campus 24 hours a day; the full cost

 SMU issues crime alerts